 Queen’s Gambit

 Set in the 1950s, Queen’s Gambit follows the story of a young girl named Beth Harmon, a chess prodigy on the rise while struggling with substance use disorder.
 At eight years old, Beth loses her mother and is sent to live in an orphanage.
 While living in the orphanage, the staff forces the girls to take liquid tranquilizers daily to “balance their disposition.”
-The leads Beth to develop a chemical dependency for the tranquilizers.
-As she continues to rise in the ranks of the chess world, her dependency worsens and develops into further addiction with drugs and alcohol.
+This leads Beth to develop a chemical dependency for the tranquilizers.
+As she continues to rise in the ranks of the chess world, her dependency worsens and develops into further addiction to drugs and alcohol.

 Dopesick

 Dopesick is a critically acclaimed biopic that tells the story of how Purdue Pharma deceived doctors, sales representatives, and patients into believing that Oxycontin was the “miracle drug” to treat chronic pain.
 Although many of the characters are fictionalized, besides the Sackler family, they are all based on the stories and experiences of real people who were affected by Oxycontin.
-This show does an excellent job at demonstrating how the opioid epidemic started and how the Purdue Pharma tried to avoid responsibility for their negligence.
+This show does an excellent job at demonstrating how the opioid epidemic started and how Purdue Pharma tried to avoid responsibility for its negligence.

 Photo provided by Karolina Grabowska on Pexels.